Posted/Revised: January 01, 2020

 7.1 Content.
 Customer recognizes and agrees that: (a) all tests, test items, and other content on the Service (other than Customer Data and TestMaker Content) is the property of Criteria or its licensors and protected by copyright, trademark, trade secret, and other intellectual property laws; and (b) Customer does not acquire any right, title, or interest in or to any such content.
 Customer hereby authorizes Criteria to use TestMaker Content to provide the Service to Customer.

 7.3 Aggregate & Anonymized Data.
-Notwithstanding any terms to the contrary in this Agreement, Criteria may use, reproduce, sell, publicize, or otherwise exploit in any way and in its sole discretion Customer Data with the following removed: PII and the names and addresses of Customer and its Users.
+Notwithstanding any terms to the contrary in this Agreement and subject to applicable law, Criteria may use, reproduce, sell, publicize, or otherwise exploit in any way and in its sole discretion Customer Data without PII or that is otherwise anonymized or de-identified.

 7.4 Ownership of the Service.
 Criteria retains all right, title, and interest in and to the Service, Test Response Data, and Optional Data, including, without limitation, all software used in the Service (other than Customer's logos as applicable).
 This Agreement does not grant Customer any intellectual property rights in or to the Service or any of its components.
 Without limiting the generality of the foregoing, this Agreement does not grant Customer a software or trademark license.

 8.1 AUP.
 Customer shall comply with the AUP.
 In the event of Customer's material breach of the AUP, including without limitation copyright infringement and Employee Users' violations, Criteria may suspend or terminate Customer's access to the Service, in addition to such other remedies as Criteria may have.
 Neither this Agreement nor the AUP requires that Criteria take any action against Customer or any User or other third party for violating the AUP, but Criteria is free to take any such action it sees fit.